Updated April 10, 2018. Download a PDF version of the Constitution.

 10. Officers of the Association

-- There shall be a president, vice president, past president and treasurer, all of whom shall also be directors of the association, and such other officers as the Board of Directors may determine.
+- There shall be a president, vice president, and treasurer, and, for at least the first year of a new president’s term, a past president, all of whom shall also be directors of the association, and such other officers as the Board of Directors may determine.

 - Except for the president, who is elected by the FAUW membership, and the past president, the remaining officers shall be approved by the Board of Directors.
 The executive manager shall serve as the secretary in a non‐voting capacity.